microsoft/sarif-web-component/README.md

 npm publish
 ```

-For a scoped account publish: `npm publish --access public`.
+For a scoped non-paid accounts (such as for personal testing), publish would require: `npm publish --access public`.
 For a dry-run publish: `npm publish --dry-run`.
+Careful: the typo `--dryrun` results in a real publish.

 ## Contributing